johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 We also had the opportunity to discuss the importance of choosing second hand over buying new through Facebook and Instagram Lives.

-On Friday the 5th we hosted June from [The Leeds Jewish Welfare Board](https://ljwb.co.uk/) shop and Lauren from [Leeds Community Clothes Exchange](https://leedscommunityclothesexchange.com/) to discuss the wonderful world of pre-loved shopping and the many options available to the people of Leeds.
+We spoke to June from [The Leeds Jewish Welfare Board](https://ljwb.co.uk/) shop and Lauren from [Leeds Community Clothes Exchange](https://leedscommunityclothesexchange.com/) to discuss the wonderful world of pre-loved shopping and the many options available to the people of Leeds.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5vt5raiTfCI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We also hosted our very first Instagram Live to explore how we can switch to more sustainable alternatives and refuse to buy new with [Leeds Fashion Society](https://www.instagram.com/leedsunifashion/) from the University of Leeds.
+We also hosted our very first Instagram Live to explore how we can switch to more sustainable alternatives with [Leeds Fashion Society](https://www.instagram.com/leedsunifashion/) from the University of Leeds.
 We met content creator and fashion advocate Gaia Rattazzi, fashion design student and sustainability architect Aerielle Rojas and sustainability and fashion enthusiast Mano Mori.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xXgQYNMS0pw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>